The Vache: History

 The estate descended via George's son Charles (died 1628) to another George Fleetwood (1623–1672), a major-general and one of the regicides of King Charles.
 In 1660 George Fleetwood was found guilty of killing the king, and although his life was spared, his estate of The Vache was confiscated and given to the then Duke of York, the future King James II.
+His wife, Hester Fleetwood and their children would have been homeless, but they were allowed to remain until George's mother, Anne Fleetwood, died in 1673.

 The Vache (then spelled Vatche) was part of the dowry of Mary Margaret Alston, who married Rev Dr Francis Hare at St Paul's Cathedral in 1728.
 The couple lived there, bringing up their seven children while the bishop wrote the books that made his name.
 He died in 1740 and was buried in a mausoleum in the local church.
 Their eldest son, Robert (named after Robert Walpole), had the Vache settled on him when he came of age; it is mentioned in his 1752 marriage settlement with Sarah Selman.
 He became a Prebendary Canon of Winchester Cathedral, and, as he also owned Herstmonceux Castle, nearer to the city, he decided to sell the Vache in the 1770s.
 The estate was acquired by Admiral Sir Hugh Palliser.
 Following Palliser's death in 1796, the building passed to his son and was then sold to Thomas Allen in 1826; the house passed down the Allen family until it was sold to James Robertson in 1902.

 After the Second World War, homelessness and overcrowding sparked a nationwide movement of squatting.
 One of the first of these occurred at The Vache in September 1946.
 The leader was an ex-Commando, John Mann, of Chalfont St. Giles, who had been sharing a small cottage with his wife, his five-year-old son, and ten strangers.
 At the local pub one night, Mann heard a Polish captain say that a deserted army camp at nearby Vache Park was being readied for Polish soldiers of General Władysław Anders's army in exile.
 Mann decided to get there first.
 At dawn, he and a handful of homeless veterans bloodlessly routed three Polish guards and seized Vache Park.
 Next day, 120 families had moved into the spacious army huts.
 After a flurry of resistance, local authorities capitulated.

 Captain James Cook monument

 The Vache is the site of a monument to Captain James Cook, erected by Admiral Sir Hugh Palliser.
+The inscription reads, in part: